March 13th, 2008 by dusty

 When Kevin and I were originally talking about starting our own company, naturally one of the major first decisions is what to actually name it.
 Today I was rummaging through our Google Docs, and I stumbled upon a list of possible choices that we contemplated, before finally settling in on BrightMix.
 Note, however, that this is far from an exhaustive list, but rather one of many “digital napkins” that we scribbled ideas on.
 It is, however, mostly unedited from when we originally wrote it many moons ago.

 BrightMix plus homonymic britemix TrueAnomaly enigmatic!
-RollingAhead i actually think this could be a sweet product site… cars or something?? new age car searching meets web 2.0 SuperiorSimplicity implies simplicity = good Simplinity ???
+RollingAhead i actually think this could be a sweet product site … cars or something?? new age convertible car seats searching meets web 2.0 SuperiorSimplicity implies simplicity = good Simplinity ???

 TidyCoder This would be a sweet coding resource site RenovatingSoftware Needs “Software” to work EvangelizingSoftware Needs “Software” to work YeOldeSoftware Ye Oldest name of all ConvergingSoftware Needs “Software” to work Rhyzz hard to spell and/or pronounce?